How to Create a Mobile App: A Complete Development Guide

 Other Devices

 Apps can make money outside of the context of a mobile device.
-Certain apps like Netflix and Youtube have found their way into other ecosystems such as Smart TVs and video game consoles.
+Certain apps like Netflix and YouTube have found their way into other ecosystems such as Smart TVs and video game consoles.

 Mobile apps that are accessible from multiple devices will, of course, generate more revenue than otherwise.
 Therefore, the usefulness of your app will be the ultimate judge of success.